Marcus Bleasdale is a documentary photographer

 Since 2000 Marcus has worked extensively in eastern Democratic Republic of Congo documenting a war funded by the extraction of the minerals used in every day electronic products.
 Marcus has partnered with international advocacy groups Human Rights Watch and the Enough Project to engage US and European politicians and multinational companies to change government policy and working practices.

-Over the past three years Marcus has been working in the Central African Republic documenting the conflict in the region.
+Over the past four years Marcus has been working in the Central African Republic documenting the conflict in the region.
 The work from Central African Republic won the Amnesty International Award for Media in 2014 and the prestigious Robert Capa Gold Medal from the Overseas Press Club of America in 2015.